itsbluejelly/Bash-Programming/README.md

   "author": "<author name>", // The optional author of the lesson.
 By default its the name of the user who created the branch }
 ```

+> To ensure the branch has all the required files, please branch off the `demo_lesson` branch and name the new branch in the format specified above.
+The `demo_lesson` has all the required files and folders, with a dummy `branch-info.json` file, and is meant to be used as a template and not an example of a lesson.

 ## Tutorial Series